 If your refried beans look too dry, add a Tablespoon or two of water to get them velvety again.

-Black refried beans can go anywhere that would be fitting for their pinto bean brethren.
+These healthy black refried beans can go anywhere that pinto refried beans can.

-Use them as a bottom layer in vegan 7 layer dip.
-Top them with non-dairy cream cheese, guacamole, pico de gallo, and shredded non-dairy cheese.
+- Use them as a bottom layer in vegan 7 layer dip

-Add dollops of black refried beans to your platter of vegan nachos with cashew queso.
+- Add dollops of it to your platter of vegan nachos

-Add them to your Austin breakfast platter with a tofu scramble and corn tortillas.
+- Add them to an Austin breakfast platter

-Refried beans have a way of drying out in the refrigerator.
-So if yours are looking dry, just add a splash of water, and give them a stir before popping them into the microwave.
+If they are dry, add a splash of water, and stir before popping them into the microwave.

 Refried black beans (Vegan & gluten-free)

-- 1 teaspoon organic canola oil or your preferred neutral flavored oil
+- 1 teaspoon avocado oil or your preferred neutral flavored oil

 - 1 to 2 cloves garlic minced